shaikhsahilss2024-cmd/mistral/README.md

+**What is “self-healing” in automation?**

+Self-healing test automation is an approach where tests don’t fail immediately when the UI changes—instead, they adapt and continue running.

+**Normally in Selenium:**

+You write a locator (like XPath, ID, CSS)
+If UI changes → locator breaks → test fails

+**With self-healing:**

+The system detects the failure
+Finds the element in another way
+Continues the test

 **Mistral AI for Self-Healing in Selenium Framework** Mistral AI is a modern large language model (LLM) platform that can understand and generate human-like text, code, and structured data.
 It provides API access that allows integration with automation frameworks such as Selenium.